puppybits/react-roadmap/README.md

 You should learn, in this order, **without skipping ahead or learning concurrently**:

+* React Hello World
 * React itself
 * `npm`
+* JSX and the tooling it requires
 * JavaScript “bundlers”
 * ES6
 * Routing